Skip to main content

 Guardrails

-Polaris enforces the following guardrails for lookups:
+Polaris enforces the following guardrails for tables that are actively referenced by lookups:

-• You can't delete a table that's used by a lookup.
+• You can't delete a lookup table.

-• You can't set a custom retention policy on a lookup table.
-The data in a lookup table exists until it's deleted, and all data in a lookup table is cached.
+The data in a lookup table exists until it's deleted, and all of its data is precached.

 Recommendations